-effectiveness was calculated with and without DVD costs.
+Costs - The cost of the PCP/RD intervention (i.e., training costs for PCPs and clinic staff - not including incentives for children/families or PCPs, practice/practitioner reimbursements) per participant for 2 years was \$1,051.
+This included the cost to produce the training DVD which was \$154,700 (\$658/per participant) and constituted 63% of the overall direct costs related to the intervention.
+Given that the training DVD has already been produced and is available for continued use, cost-effectiveness was calculated with and without DVD costs.
 The average costs for usual care visits reported by parents were \$146 per participant.
-Changes in average health care costs (including study-related visits) and societal costs (i.e., food and missed work for medical visits) after 2 years of the study compared with costs reported at baseline (for the year prior to study enrollment) for children enrolled in the PCP/RD intervention group were \$2,013 and for the usual care group were \$886 (Table 2).
+Changes in average health care costs (including study-related visits) and societal costs (i.e., food, missed work for medical visits) after two years of the study compared to costs reported at baseline (for the year prior to study enrollment) for children enrolled in the PCP/RD intervention group were \$2,013 and for the usual care group were \$886 (Table 2).
 Of note, for the intervention group the eating out costs decreased while grocery costs increased.